helloabunai/solarman-mqtt/README.md

 # Setup
 See the example `docker-compose.yml` for details.
 You will need to contact solarman customer support to be granted API access for the new API.
+If working locally then please create a .env file in the root of the project (see .example-env).